turingschool/backend-curriculum-site/module1/lessons/enumerables_ii.md

 Write code to:

 1. Get the youngest member
-1. Get the person with the shortest name
+1. Get the person with the longest name
 1. Sort them by age
-1. Check if all their names start with a `k`
+1. Check if all their names start with a `k` (case insensitive)
 1. Check if any of them are younger than 18
 1. Sort them by the last letter of their name, descending (Should be "Kourtney", "Kris", "Kim", "Khloe")
+1. Check if exactly one Person is neither "Kris" nor younger than 38 (Should be true)

 ## Wrap Up